-Normally, the body produces substances known as anticoagulants , or blood thinners to allow the thickened endometrium fragments and blood mixture to pass more freely through the cervix and be expelled.
-However, sometimes, the body is not able to produce enough thinning agents and this causes blood clots to form.
+Normally, the body produces anticoagulants or blood thinners to allow the thickened endometrium fragments and blood mixture to pass more freely through the cervix and leave the body.
+However, sometimes, the body is not able to produce enough thinning agents, causing blood clots to form.

-Menstrual clots look like pieces of mashed up red fruit.
-They can be bright red or burgundy in color and may vary in size.
-They are usually mixed up with liquid blood.
+Menstrual clots resemble pieces of mashed up red fruit.
+They can be bright red or burgundy and may vary in size.
+They are usually mixed with liquid blood.
 The longer the blood stays inside the uterus, the darker it is in color, and the likelier it is to form clots.

 Blood clot formation is the body’s way of controlling bleeding.
 Blood cells called platelets play an important role in blood clot formation.
-They release chemicals that start the so-called “clotting cascade”.
-A protein called fibrin is the last step in this cascade, which crosslinks and forms a mesh-like structure that results in a clot.
+They release chemicals that start the “clotting cascade.”
+The fibrin protein is the last step in this cascade, which crosslinks and forms a mesh-like structure that results in a clot.

-The normal menstrual cycle lasts for 25 to 32 days.
-The flow is between four and seven days and may be accompanied with blood clots.
-A normal period should normally cause mild to moderate discomfort starting from the first day and then subside.
+The normal menstrual cycle lasts 25 to 32 days.
+A normal flow lasts between four and seven days and may be accompanied by blood clots.
+A normal period should normally cause mild to moderate discomfort beginning the first day and then subside.

-A period is considered heavy if it soaks through a pad or tampon every hour for several hours or if it lasts for more than seven days.
-Large clots in period blood are also considered to be a sign of heavy periods.
-Heavy periods can cause constant pain in the lower abdomen.
+A period is considered heavy if it soaks through a pad or tampon every hour for several hours or if it lasts for over seven days.
+Large clots in period blood are also considered signs of heavy periods.
+Moreover, heavy periods can cause constant pain in the lower abdomen.

-Heavy menstrual bleeding can negatively affect a woman’s quality of life and lead to other conditions such as anemia where there are not enough healthy red blood cells that can carry oxygen to different organs and tissues in the body.
+Heavy menstrual bleeding can negatively affect a woman’s quality of life and lead to other conditions such as anemia where the body lacks enough healthy red blood cells that can carry oxygen to different organs and tissues in the body.
 Anemia can make a person feel weak and tired.

 Blood clots during a period can be normal or a sign of an underlying problem such as: